usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-3/Running a Successful Evaluation.md

 The primary purpose of the source selection process is to allow the Government to choose the offer that represents the best value, to select the offer that best meets the Government’s needs at a fair and reasonable price.
 Contract negotiations are a way to maximize the ability to obtain the best value.

-### Best Practices for Digital Service Procurements
+### Best practices for digital service procurements

 * **Negotiate Early, Especially at Down-Selects:** Use advisory notices as a structured opportunity to open meaningful, time-boxed negotiations.
 * **Focus Negotiations on Top Candidates:** Don't waste time trying to negotiate with every vendor — invest effort where there's a real potential for improvement.